Purchases made on phones and watches appear together

 Key Highlights

-- Utilizes cloud computing and APIs for real-time data aggregation.
+- Utilizes advanced APIs and machine learning for transaction aggregation.

-- Expect further enhancements in transaction features and analytics in upcoming updates.
+- Expect further enhancements in Google Wallet's capabilities in the coming months.

 Real-World Impact